-This class provides you with an insight into ‘marine’ materials, their properties, failure and protection and an understanding of how degradation affects the life-cycle of marine and offshore structures.
+This module provides you with an insight into ‘marine’ materials, their properties, failure and protection and an understanding of how degradation affects the life-cycle of marine and offshore structures.

 Particular emphasis is on inspection and assessment of inspection results, corrosion, fatigue and fracture of steels and the corrosion properties of high-strength and stainless alloy steels.

 Geographical Information Systems (10 credits)

 This class, run by the Department of Civil and Environmental Engineering, introduces Geographical Information Systems (GIS) and spatial data analysis.
 The course covers the key theory with a strong focus is on practical applications.
 Students will develop skills to apply GIS independently to real world datasets and problems.
 The student will need to independently develop spatial research questions, find, or collect relevant data and perform a state-of-the-art spatial analysis.
 GIS is a digital tool for analysing spatial phenomena.
 It focusses on spatial data, so data where the location of the data is just as important as the data itself.
 GIS allows us to organize, visualize and analyse this data in a spatial context, so that we can interpret and understand the underlying processes.
 GIS can be used in a wide range of fields for example in engineering (site selection, flood risk, transport planning, impact of construction), environmental science (e.g. soil erosion, health and disease, pollutant transport, landscape visual impact assessment, wildlife preservation), business (e.g. asset management, customer relations) to policy making (e.g. urbanization, deforestation, spatial distribution of crime).